olcf/olcf-test-harness/doc-sphinx/source/user_guide/adding_new_test.rst

 This should help us re-use as much code as possible.
 Duplicate code will make tests difficult to maintain in the long run.

-Next up is the SLurm template.
+Next up is the Slurm template.
 Moving from 1 to 2 nodes shouldn't change much about the job template, so let's try to develop a generic Slurm job template for *Hello, World!* programs:

 .. code-block:: bash